Joseph Clover (artist): Career

 Clover started his career as an engraver but was, according to the Norfolk Tour, advised to give up etching.
 According to the English antiquarian John Chambers, writing when Clover was alive in 1829, on "the advice of a gentleman of the name of Storks [Chambers] took an impression of one of his plates to the late alderman Boydell in Cheapside, whose ingenious remarks on this performance discouraged him from following the profession of engraver".
 The portraitist John Opie and Clover met when Opie had just completed his civic portrait of the Norfolk textiles merchant John Harvey.
 Clover was inspired to turn to portrait painting when Opie painted his uncle.

 Clover moved from Norfolk to London in c.
 1803.
 There he studied with Opie, working as his assistant for four years.
-In 1806, he was introduced to the dramatist Richard Cumberland, who invited him to his house at Ramsgate and commissioned him to paint a portrait.
+From January 1806 he was also enrolled as a student at the Royal Academy Schools.
+In the same year he was introduced to the dramatist Richard Cumberland, who invited him to his house at Ramsgate and commissioned him to paint a portrait.
 The greater the social status of the sitter, the more important the artist chosen to make the portrait — hence, in 1809, Clover, as a young portraitist still being trained, was selected to paint the civic portrait of the relatively unimportant Norwich banker Thomas Back.
 In 1811, he staged an exhibition of his works at a venue on Elm Hill, Norwich.
 During his career as a portrait painter, the commissions he obtained provided him with a good income.
 Among his patrons were the Marquis of Stafford, Lord T. Levison Gower and the Countess de Grey.

 Although known during his life as a portrait painter, Clover also produced landscape pictures, described by the art historian Josephine Walpole as being "of variable quality".
 He toured Wales in 1828, which resulted in a number of watercolours, including a view of Kidwelly Castle, viewed by Walpole as "exceptional".
 His landscapes were painted for his own pleasure and were not intended to be exhibited or sold.

-Clover was an honorary member of the Norwich Society of Arts from 1817 to 1833, but was never a full member.
+Clover was an honorary member of the Norwich Society of Arts from 1817 to 1833 but was never a full member.
 He showed works at the Society's annual exhibitions from 1813 to 1832, exhibiting in total 47 works, nearly all portraits or paintings of figures.
 During the last years of the Society's existence, he was affluent enough to be able to contribute towards its declining finances.
 In 1816 and 1817, he exhibited at the Norfolk and Norwich Society of Artists, which had seceded from the Norwich Society of Artists in 1816.